Russell Mark: Coaching career

 Russell Mark is a registered ISSF 'A' class licensed coach and is one of the world's most successful, influential and sought after clay target shooting instructors.
-He has trained competitors, national teams and coaches in a multitude of countries that include Great Britain, USA, Qatar, India, Thailand, Japan, Brunei, Singapore, Philippines, South Korea, Trinidad and Tobago, Slovenia, Montenegro, New Zealand, Papua New Guinea, Kuwait and Italy.
+He has trained competitors, national teams and coaches in a multitude of countries that include Great Britain, USA, Qatar, India, Malaysia, Thailand, Japan, Brunei, Singapore, Philippines, South Korea, Trinidad and Tobago, Slovenia, Montenegro, New Zealand, Papua New Guinea, Kuwait and Italy.

 In October, 1996 Mark received world-wide media attention for taking a contract to coach Prince Sufri Bolkiah from Brunei, at his personal shooting range for two weeks.

 In 2004, Mark served as part of the administrative support team at the Athens 2004 Summer Olympics working for the Australian Olympic Committee as an Athlete's Liaison Officer as well as controversially taking the position as the personal coach to the Indian marksman Rajyavardhan Singh Rathore who went on to become India's first ever individual Olympic medalist by winning a silver medal.

-In February, 2019 Mark and his wife, Lauryn, created the highly successful online coaching YouTube channel "Go Shooting Shotgun Coaching Videos" that now display over one hundred tutorials.

-In April, 2022 he agreed on a one-year contract to be employed by the Sports Authority of India as the foreign Trap shooting coach for the Indian Shotgun Team.
-He resigned from this position on May 28, 2023, after successfully qualifying the Indian Trap Team for participation at the 2024 Paris Olympic Games.

-Mark started employment with the Qatar Olympic Committee on July 5, 2023 as the coach of the National Trap Shooting Team for the remainder of the 2023 international season.
-On October 30, 2023 Mark triumphantly gained Qatar entry into the Men's Trap event at the 2024 Paris Olympic Games after they won a starting quota place at the 15th Asian Shooting Championships held at Changwon, South Korea which was the last major title of the year.
-The following day he sensationally announced he was retiring immediately as the Qatar National Coach.

-In February 2024, Mark was selected as an inaugural board member of the newly formed ISSF Coaching Academy in Munich, Germany.

-On March 6, 2024, Shooting Australia announced that Mark would become the consultant Trap coach of the Olympic Shotgun Squad for the next four months and would prepare them for the forthcoming 2024 Olympics in July.
-Mark achieved immediate international success with the Australian Team when they won the 2024 World Cup at Baku, Azerbaijan in the Men's Trap competition therefore gaining his athlete entry into the 2024 Olympic Games.
-In doing so he became the first coach in the history of the International Shooting Sports Federation to be involved in qualifying three athletes from three different countries for participation into the Olympic Games in the one single Olympiad; India in 2022, Qatar in 2023 and finally Australia in 2024.